skip all navigation

 Sample preparation laboratory

 Our X-ray facility provides mineralogical and crystallographic analyses of solid materials by X-ray diffraction (XRD) in support of the research, educational, and public-service programs of the Bureau of Geology and New Mexico Tech.
 It also serves agencies and industries of New Mexico by providing analyses that cannot be obtained through commercial sources.
-The facility provides both accurate quantitative analyses and rapid qualitative analyses.
-View our price list to see which analytical services we offer.
+The facility provides rapid qualitative analyses, please view our price list to see which analytical services we offer.

 XRD is used to determine the crystalline composition and many crystalline properties of materials such as rocks and minerals, soils, metals, and ceramics.
 It is employed extensively for rapid identification of earth materials and crystalline phases in alloys, composites, and ceramics.
 Every crystalline substance has a unique X-ray diffraction pattern.
 When coupled with chemical data (like that from an electron microprobe analysis) a material can be rigorously identified.